Welcome to Year 1

 ICT Games includes games linked to KS1 & KS2 curriculums; with many simpler ones for younger children too.

-Children begin to work with numbers up to 100, developing their understanding of place value, addition, and subtraction.
-They are encouraged to explain their thinking, make connections, and use practical resources to support learning.
+Children explore numbers to 100, place value, addition and subtraction, and use practical resources to support their understanding.

-Alongside daily lessons, children use Doodlemaths at home for short bursts of personalised practice, helping them grow in confidence and enjoyment of maths.
-All children are expected to complete Doodlemaths at least 4 times a week.
+Children also access DoodleMaths at home for short bursts of personalised practice.
+We encourage children to complete DoodleMaths at least four times a week.

 nrich.maths.org provides free rich tasks, problem‐solving, puzzles etc. for ages 3-18.
 Great for building mathematical thinking for all ages.